sasij/Etsy-Blur-List-effect-for-Android/README.md

 		}).start();
 ```

-The magic occurs when you scrolling up or down...
+The magic occurs when you scroll up or down...

 ```java